bighill/question-and-answer/README.md

 ## Why does this exist?

 I made this just for fun.
-The first verion was created before 2010 at a time when I was learning jQuery.
+The first version was created before 2010 at a time when I was learning jQuery.
 It has since been refactored to use vanilla JS.